 Thinking errors: Solution for overgeneralising

 Overgeneralising is a sloppy and lazy thinking shortcut error.
 If you want to beat this error, then examine the evidence.
 Does one or two instances of something prove norm?
 To answer that, you could perform an analysis of the situation.
 Talking to someone else about the situation can also help you reach a better conclusion.

-Thinking error solution for filtering out the positives
+Thinking errors: Solution for filtering out the positives

 One suggestion to combat filtering is a cost-benefit analysis.
 A person with this distortion may want to sit down and assess whether filtering out the positive and focusing on the negative is helping or hurting them in the long run.

-Thinking error solution for mistaking feelings for facts
+Thinking errors: Solution for mistaking feelings for facts

 Humans are emotional creatures, but it’s how we interpret those emotions that can cause us problems.
 The way we feel isn’t an indicator of fact or truth, so remember when you feel something is true, rather than knowing something to be true, that these feelings are short-lived and they will pass.
 Challenge your feelings to avoid this thinking error and try to ground them in evidence.

-Thinking error solutions for jumping to negative conclusions
+Thinking errors: Solutions for jumping to negative conclusions

 Try to remember the times where you’ve previously jumped to the incorrect conclusion, and compare that to the situation you’re making a rash conclusion about now.

 Improve your ability to see the bigger and/or the whole picture, as this should help you avoid jumping to conclusions as well.